phunanon/uMod/README.md

 # μMod

-Simple moderation bot so I can kick Carlbot.
+A moderation bot I made so I could kick Carlbot, but which now has now become quite featureful.

 - **PermaRole**: ensures roles are restored even if somebody leaves and joins
-- **KickInviteSpam**: kicks users who post invites and ping @everyone
+- **InviteSpam**: auto-timeout users who post invites, and kick those who post invites and ping @everyone
 - **Leaderboard**: keeps track of user messages and ranks them
 - **Tickets**: a ticket system for users to ask for help
 - **MirrorGuild**: mirrors messages from entire guild into one channel